 Most foreign bodies can be identified through deliberate and careful exploration of wounds determined to be at risk.
 Use adequate lighting, appropriate anesthesia, and hemostasis techniques to optimize wound evaluation.
 Visually inspect all recesses of a wound, when possible, recognizing that wounds deeper than 5 mm or where the full depth cannot be visualized have a higher association with foreign bodies.
 Consider extending the wound margins with a scalpel to permit a more complete exploration when appropriate.
 Blind and gentle probing with a closed hemostat can be an effective method to identify some foreign bodies, such as glass fragments, when direct visualization is not possible.

 DIAGNOSIS AND DIFFERENTIAL

 When a foreign body is suspected but not identified and removed during visual inspection, consider radiographic imaging for further evaluation.
 Most foreign bodies can be seen on plain radiographs, although CT scan, ultrasound, or MRI may be indicated in some circumstances (Table 14-1).
 Use an underpenetrated soft tissue plain radiography technique or adjust the contrast and brightness when using a digital system to increase the likelihood of identifying a foreign body.
 CT scan is capable of detecting more types of materials than plain film radiography, and may be useful for thorns, spines, wood splinters, or plastic foreign bodies.
-Ultrasound can be useful at the bedside for directing ...
+Ultrasound can be useful at the ...